 Naturally Cure Breastfeeding Thrush

-One safe, natural method you can use to eliminate breastfeeding thrush is to use a few natural antifungal food items directly on the infected area of the breast.
+One safe, natural method you can implement, to eliminate breastfeeding thrush, is to use a few natural antifungal food items directly on the infected area of the breast.
 Just go purchase some coconut oil, garlic bulbs, and cinnamon powder.
 All three of these foods are proven to stop Candida growth; and, small amounts of each can be powerful treatments.
 To start, simply take the garlic and remove the outer papery hull until you have just the cloves.
 Throw the cloves into your blender and mix them up thoroughly; let it sit for about 5 minutes before you take it out of the blender.
-Mixing garlic like this is important as garlic contains alliin and alliinase; and, when you crush garlic these two chemicals combine and form allicin--which is a powerful medicinal chemical.
+Mixing garlic like this is important; as garlic contains alliin and alliinase.
+When you crush garlic, these two chemicals combine and form allicin—which is a powerful medicinal chemical.

 - Garlic for Yeast Infection

 - Coconut Oil for Yeast Infection

 Just remember to wash off the breast and nipple before you start nursing your baby again.
 The strong concentration of garlic in this remedy isn’t going to taste good to your baby, and could cause them discomfort.
 Before you use any natural remedy on your baby, make sure you consult a certified pediatric physician.
 This remedy is just for the moms; not the babies!